Kiren-ified/WIP_Emotion_Recog_IP/analyze-frames/README.md

-# Frame Extraction Tool
+# Video Frame Analysis

-Extract frames from video files within a 500ms window for each stimulus presentation.
+Extract and analyze frames from video recordings to detect emotions at specific time points.

+## Prerequisites

+- A `.webm` video file from your experiment
+- Python 3.12 or later
+- An API key for image analysis (get one at https://aistudio.google.com/apikey)

 ## Setup

+1. Install dependencies:
 ```bash
 cd analyze-frames
 python3.12 -m venv .venv